This vegan apple cake is soft, moist, and packed with apple pieces. It's an easy, one-bowl recipe made with seven simple ingredients.

 You get all the comfort of a traditional apple cake and the surprise effect of a delicious custard filling.

 First, make the custard following our recipe for vegan custard.
-Then after you pour the cake batter into the cake pan, pour the custard into the batter.
+Then after you pour the cake batter into the cake pan, pour 3/4 of the custard you get from our vegan curstard recipe.

 With a knife or a skewer, swirl the custard around the batter.
 Don't mix it too much.